Molly Michelmore Professor of History, Department Head

 Fiscal Policy and Welfare State Formation (National and Cross-National Perspectives), American Political Development, 20th Century U.S. Political, Cultural and Social History, WWII and postwar U.S. History

-- “No Unnecessary Burden: Taxpayers and the Politics of Work, Family, and Welfare,” Journal of Modern American History, Forthcoming 2021
+“No Unnecessary Burden: Taxpayers and the Politics of Work, Family, and Welfare,” Journal of Modern American History, July 2021

 Professor Michelmore is a frequent guest on podcasts and on public radio.
 Her work has been cited in national media outlets, including the Washington Post, the Wall Street Journal, the New York Times, Vox Media, the Huffington Post, and the New Yorker.